-I get asked a lot how I became a Sports Journalist and what I studied in order to become one and I have to say that I didn't study journalism and the answer to this question is that it chose me more than I chose it.
+I get asked a lot how I became a Sports Reporter and what I studied in order to become one and I have to say that I didn't study journalism and the answer to this question is that it chose me more than I chose it.
 I discovered a passion for Motorsports while working for teams in various roles: Team Coordinator, Press Officer and Team Manager and discovered a passion for writing and reporting about racing through press releases.
 Now let's get to making the step from team to TV.

 I worked four full MotoGP seasons for French television, from Jerez GP in 2015 to Valencia GP 2018.
 Joining the Eurosport France TV team was something I would have never dreamed of.
 To be honest, I had never thought of pursuing a career in broadcasting until the opportunity came along.
 It all came about in the most unexpected way possible.